GitHub CLI 2.94.0 now allows reading and writing Discussions via gh discussion, and listing Agent Skills via gh skill.

 https://github.com/<OWNER/REPO>/discussions/<number>

-Finally, use view to confirm that the comment addition and title/body edits have been reflected.
+Finally, we'll use view to confirm that the added comment and the title/body edits are reflected.

 gh discussion view <number> --repo OWNER/REPO